-Secure Storage as a Service (SSaaS)
+Solution Brief: Secure Data as a Service (SDaaS)

 Many of today’s cloud deployments are focused on creating real-time analytical capabilities based only on data retained for periods of one or two years before it is archived or stored elsewhere.
-The need to archive data is often driven by system performance, analytical platform costs, etc. BOHH’s Secure Storage as a Service enables both current and historic data to be securely accessed and leveraged, so that the value/insight within all of a company’s data assets can be used to drive better informed decision-making and/or to drive greater competitive advantage.
+The need to archive data is often driven by system performance, analytical platform costs, etc. BOHH’s Secure Data as a Service (SDaaS) enables both current and historic data to be securely accessed and leveraged, so that the value/insight within all of a company’s data assets can be used to drive better informed decision-making and/or to drive greater competitive advantage.

 The global markets include both enterprise customers and vendors who are focused on increasing their Cloud deployments or revenues; however, enterprise accounts and government departments still have realistic concerns over data security.
 BOHH Labs’ data privacy philosophy is to provide fast and secure access to data without any impact to user experience.